Zone of the Enders: Plot

 Throughout the Zone of the Enders series, a number of themes and dramatic devices show up prominently.
 The story usually revolves around two specific Orbital Frames: Jehuty and Anubis created as the two "keys" of a superweapon called Aumaan.
 In the first game, Bahram forces attack Jupiter's colony Antilia to secure the two Frames, killing several civilians in the process.
 One of the few survivors, Leo Stenbuck, finds Jehuty and uses it to stop the Bahram soldiers.
 Leo is hired by the Space Force to deliver Jehuty back to their ship.
 On his way to the Space Force, Leo rescues several civilians; and often talks with Jehuty's artificial intelligence, A.D.A., regarding the value of life.
 When succeeding, Leo is requested to work for the Space Force to protect the colony from a terrorist attack.
 Although Leo succeeds in saving the colony, he is saddened by the revelation that A.D.A. is programmed to self-destruct Jehuty in Bahram's fortress Aumann.
 Shortly before the release of the sequel, Konami released a side story that explores Leo training in the Space Force and hiding Jehuty.

 The sequel, Zone of the Enders: The 2nd Runner, is set two years after the first game.
 The story introduces the player to an ex-Bahram operative named Dingo Egret, who stumbles upon the hidden Jehuty.
 Bahram soon finds Dingo; Nohman, the leader of Bahram, wishes to have Dingo back on his side.
 Dingo's reluctance to go back to Bahram results in Nohman shooting him.
 However, Nohman's minion, Ken Marinaris, saves Dingo's life by connecting his body to Jehuty and requests his help to defeat him.
 Dingo agrees to defeat Nohman after learning from Leo that Jehuty will self-destruct in Aumann.
 Dingo joins with Leo and the Space Force to defeat the Bahram forces.
-In Aumann, Dingo defeats Nohman and Anubis and then uses the remains of the two Frames to stop Aumann.
+In Aumann, Dingo defeats Nohman and Anubis, and uses the remains of the two Frames to stop Aumann.